RAvdek/money_squirrel/README.md

 ![](https://s-media-cache-ak0.pinimg.com/originals/e3/77/d5/e377d5d4c6e6dfeb0f775275277cbfbd.jpg)

 - Squirrels are experts on when to save and when to cash out their acorns.
+- If their brains were big enough to understand money, they would probably be good high-frequency traders.
 - "MS" could also be "market sentiment"

 ## What is it???